 Where Does Your Property Tax Go?

-Property taxes are a critical source of funding for the services and infrastructure that keep the commmunity running smoothly.
+Property taxes are a critical source of funding for the services and infrastructure that keep the community running smoothly.
 Here’s how each of your tax dollars are allocated:

 What Do These Services Include?